ec-jrc/jeolib-jiplib/doc/jiplib.rst

 END

-FUNC createJim(dict)
+FUNC createJim(**kwargs)
-Creates a Jim object as an instance of the basis image class of the Joint image processing library, using a Python Dictionary argument
+Creates a Jim object as an instance of the basis image class of the Joint image processing library, using keyword arguments

+..
    Args:
    * ``dict`` (Python Dictionary) with key value pairs.
 Each key (a 'quoted' string) is separated from its value by a colon (:).
 The items are separated by commas and the dictionary is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: {}.
 A value can be a list that is also separated by commas and enclosed in square brackets [].

-Supported keys in the dict:
+Supported keys as arguments:

 ======== ===================================================
 filename input filename to read from (GDAL supported format)